anyscale/templates/templates/fine-tune-llama2/README.md

 The flag `--as-test` is for testing purpose as it runs through only one forward and backward pass and checkpoints the model.
 It takes ~7 mins.
 Without this flag, it takes ~42 mins (3 epochs for optimal model quality).

-Model checkpoints will be stored under `{user's first name}/ft_llms_with_deepspeed/` in the cloud stroage bucket created for your Anyscale account.
+Model checkpoints will be stored under `{user's first name}/ft_llms_with_deepspeed/` in the cloud storage bucket created for your Anyscale account.
 The full path will be printed in the output after the training is completed.

 ## (Optional) Step 2: Switch to a different model size